-I2 Student to Faculty Ratio
+Student to Faculty Ratio

-Report the Fall 2005 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2013 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-Fall 2005 Student to Faculty ratio 9 to 1 (based on 7,398 studer nts and 794 faculty ').
+Fall 2013 Student to Faculty ratio 8 to 1 (based on 7908 students and 953 faculty).

-13 Undergraduate Class Size
+Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2005 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2013 term.